jbrinchmann/MLD2023/README.md

 - ["Bayesian Models for Astrophysical Data", Hilbe, Souza & Ishida](https://www.amazon.com/Bayesian-Models-Astrophysical-Data-Python/dp/1107133084) is a good reference book for a range of Bayesian techniques and is a good way to learn about different modelling frameworks for Bayesian inference.

-## Making a copy of the repository that you can edit

-In this case you will want to *fork* the repository rather than just clone this.
-You can follow the instructions below (credit to Alexander Mechev for this) to create a fork of the repository:

--    Make a github account and log in.
--    Click on the 'Fork' at the top right.
-This will create a 'fork' on your own account.
-That means that you now have the latest commit of the repo and its history in your control.
-If you've tried to 'git push' to the MLD2019 repo you'd have noticed that you don't have access to it.
--    Once it's forked, you can go to your github profile and you'll see a MLD2019 repo.
-Go to it and get the .git link (green button)
--    Somewhere on your machine, git clone git clone https://github.com/[YOUR_GIT_UNAME]/MLD2019.git.
-You also need to enter the directory
--    Add our repo as an upstream.
-That way you can get (pull) new updates: git remote add upstream https://github.com/jbrinchmann/MLD2019.git
--    git remote -v should give: origin https://github.com/[YOUR_GIT_UNAME]/MLD2019.git (fetch) origin https://github.com/[YOUR_GIT_UNAME]/MLD2019.git (push) upstream https://github.com/jbrinchmann/MLD2019.git (fetch) upstream https://github.com/jbrinchmann/MLD2019.git (push)
--    Now you're ready to add files and folders to your local fork.
-Use git add, git commit and git push (origin master) to add your assignments.

 ## Software you need for the course

 The course will make use of python throughout, and for this you need a recent version of python installed.
-I use python 3 by default but will try to make all scripts compatible with python 2 and python 3.
+I use python 3 by default and while some scripts will work for python 2, there is really no good reason for continuing to use python 2 (with some exception for important legacy code).
 For python you will need (well, I recommend it at least) at least these libraries installed:

 - [numpy](http://www.numpy.org/) - for numerical calculations
 - [astropy](http://www.astropy.org/) - because we are astronomers